There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 - 1 x Thunderbolt 3

-With its 60-years and counting in the pro audio industry, this model brings us the Twin X of its successful Apollo line.
+With 60-years and counting in the pro audio industry, I’m starting strong with Universal Audio’s Apollo Twin X.

 The Thunderbolt Universal Audio Apollo model has ALL the best features the other Rackmount Apollo X models lack: